1920 Tennessee gubernatorial election

 The 1920 Tennessee gubernatorial election was held on November 2, 1920.
-Republican nominee Alfred A. Taylor defeated Democratic incumbent Albert H. Roberts with 54.93% of the vote.
+Republican nominee Alfred A. Taylor, brother of former governor Robert Love Taylor, defeated Incumbent Democratic governor Albert H. Roberts with 54.9% of the vote.

-Albert alienated a significant portion of his party by enacting unpopular tax reforms and helping ratify the 19th Amendment (which gave women the right to vote).
+Roberts alienated a significant portion of his party by enacting unpopular tax reforms and helping ratify the 19th Amendment (which gave women the right to vote).
 Taylor also supported the 19th Amendment, but he campaigned primarily against Roberts' tax reforms.
 This was the state's first gubernatorial election in which women could vote.

-After Taylor, no Republican would win an election for governor until Winfield Dunn won in 1970.
+Before this election, Alfred A. Taylor ran for governor in 1886, which he lost to his brother.
+After this election, no Republican would win a Tennessee gubernatorial election until Winfield Dunn won in 1970.

 Primary elections

 Primary elections were held on August 5, 1920.